 Winter's daytime temperatures are generally comfortable, but it can be cloudy and rainy, a real disappointment if you were dreaming of a sunny getaway.
-A Californian will tell you that winter is the wettest time of year in San Diego — and the coldest, but of course, it's all relative.
-What seems cold to Californians may feel like a summer day if you live in a cold climate.
+A local might tell you that winter is the wettest and coldest time of year in San Diego, but, of course, it's all relative.
+What seems cold to Californians may feel like a summer day if you're coming from the Midwest or Northeast.

 Southern California rainfall varies widely from year to year, so use the averages with care.
 In a dry winter, you might see nothing but blue skies and sun.
 In a wet one, you might get drenched in a downpour.
 The only way to find out what conditions will be during your trip is to check the forecast a few days ahead of time.

 Even though the air temperature may be warm enough to sit out on the beach, the water temperature of the Pacific Ocean is pretty cold in winter, so it's not the best time to go swimming or surfing (unless you have a wetsuit).
 Water temperatures dip to about 60 F (16 C) by December and stay there through February.

 You can get a look at the average climate conditions year-round in the San Diego weather and climate guide.

 What to Pack